Cookie Run: Kingdom

-Cookie Run: Kingdom is a 2021 role-playing and strategy video game developed and published by Devsisters.
-It is the sixth game in the Cookie Run series.
+CookieRun: Kingdom is a 2021 role-playing and strategy video game developed and published by Devsisters.
+It is the seventh game in the Cookie Run series.
 It was announced on November 28, 2020, and released worldwide on January 19, 2021, on Android and iOS, July 12, 2023 on Google Play Games on PC, and on December 28, 2023 for the Chinese version.
 (Note: Known as 冲呀！饼干人：王国 in China, with content maintained by Tencent Games.)

-The game features a cast of new and returning Cookies throughout the series.
-Cookie Run: Kingdom features an elaborate ongoing narrative, with the plot being spread across chapters released in successive updates.
+Cookie Run: Kingdom is set in a world of anthropomorphized cookies, desserts, and other food items.
+The cast containing both new and returning characters from throughout the Cookie Run series.
+The story is ongoing, with the plot being spread across chapters released in successive updates.

 Gameplay

 Cookie Run: Kingdom is a free-to-play role-playing and city-building battle simulator.
-The game is mainly played by building the player's Cookie Kingdom and collecting Cookies using the game's gacha to fight in various game modes.
+The game is mainly played by building the player's Cookie Kingdom and collecting Cookies through the game's gacha to unlock new Cookies to use in various game modes.

 In the kingdom, players place production buildings to produce goods and materials, which are mainly used for upgrading buildings and game aspects or can be traded through various facilities for rewards.
-Players are free to decorate their kingdoms with a catalog of decorative items which can be acquired with the game's currency or with real money.
+Players are free to decorate their kingdoms with a catalog of decorative items, which can be acquired with the game's currency or with real money.
 New facilities and land expansion are unlocked by upgrading the Cookie Castle.